 I can’t speak highly enough of Little Inferno.
-It’s part puzzle game, part social commentary - it’s partly just a game that wants you to stop and think about why you spend so much time tapping on your screen anyway.
-You play as a young boy in a snowy town who has the joy of owning a "Little Inferno Entertainment Fireplace", a device which encourages children to burn their toys (among other items) just to watch the beautiful flames.
+It’s part puzzle game, part social commentary, and partly just a game that wants you to stop and think about why you spend so much time tapping on your screen anyway.
+You play as a young boy in a snowy town who has the joy of owning a Little Inferno Entertainment Fireplace, a device which encourages other children to burn their toys (among other items) just to watch the beautiful flames.

 rymdkapsel is a beautifully abstract puzzle-game-slash-management-sim set in space.
 It's based around constructing a space station and sustaining a population while attempting to complete objectives.
 You order your little minions go to work aboard your space station, upgrading it with extractors, reactors and a weapons bay for defense, among other necessary space station stuff.

 It’s a (mostly) meditative game with a serene soundtrack, which quickly becomes frantic when your minions are hard at work and an air strike comes along to destroy them.
 These enemy air strikes occur more frequently as the game progresses, ramping up the difficulty.
 It’s minimalist and clever and isn’t filled with in-app purchases and free-to-play tropes.
 It’s sublime and costs just US$3.99 from the Play Store.

 Love it or hate it, King has a knack for creating addictive games with mass appeal.
 Bubble Witch 2 Saga is another sure-to-be-popular arcade style puzzler, despite its terrible name.

 Using a similar formula to classic 'puzzle bobble' style games, the player must try to remove the colored bubbles that hang at the top of each screen by shooting them with bubbles of the same color.
 It's easy to play and accompanied by typically dreamy music and bright colors.
 It offers an inoffensive and pleasant experience, and it's free!